 With only a minor tweak or two, I have been able to cut down on the noise of life and focus.
 Not only have I seen an increase in productivity but I have also experienced a decline in mental exhaustion at the end of the day.

-In short, Talent Leaders need a little bit of love right now.
+These are just a few reasons why recruiting leaders have the most stressful job.
+Be sure to give your Talent Leaders a little bit of love right now.
 Take some time to explore each of these topics with your Talent team to better understand how you can support them during this turbulent talent market.

 and Sprint Recruiting

 I joined the HR industry in 2004 after working as a sales leader in the Financial Services Industry for eight years.
 After spending his first couple of years in HR trying to fit in, I found my voice.
 Now I leverage all of the things I once hated about HR to become a consultant and invaluable partner to the businesses I support.
 I contribute to the HRGazzette and to DataDrivenInvestor on Medium.
 WARNING: my writing style is raw and in your face, not what you would expect from an HR executive.